 6 to 12 months: Most Shepherds move to two meals somewhere in this window.
 Some manage it at six months; others need three meals until closer to eight or nine months.
 If your pup seems ravenous or has energy crashes between meals, stick with three a bit longer.

 For portion sizes at each stage, see our puppy feeding guide.
+If you are wondering when to change food entirely, our puppy-to-adult transition guide covers timing and method.

-Adults: Why Two Meals Works
+Adults: Why Two Meals Per Day Works Best

 Research on large breeds has linked once-daily feeding with higher risk of gastric dilatation-volvulus (GDV, commonly called bloat).
 The Purdue bloat study found that meal frequency, eating speed, and chest depth were all contributing factors.
 Two meals a day is one of the simpler things you can do to lower that risk.

 A morning meal around 7–8 AM and an evening meal around 5–6 PM gives a comfortable 10-to-12-hour gap.
-My dog knows both times to the minute and sits by his bowl at 5:55 like clockwork.
+Blaze knows both times to the minute and sits by his bowl at 5:55 like clockwork.
 If your Shepherd is highly active, the same two-meal structure works with larger portions.
 No need for a third meal unless your vet recommends it.

-Seniors: Same Frequency, Less Volume
+Seniors: Same Frequency, Smaller Portions

 Most senior Shepherds, roughly seven years and older, continue doing well on two meals a day.
 The amounts often decrease slightly as metabolism slows, but the rhythm stays the same.

 There are exceptions.
 A senior with a shrinking appetite may eat more willingly when meals are split into three smaller servings.
 Dogs managing conditions like kidney disease or diabetes sometimes need modified schedules on vet advice.
 If your older Shepherd starts leaving food in the bowl or seems uncomfortable after eating, talk to your vet before making changes on your own.
+Our senior feeding guide covers portion adjustments in detail.

 - Two or more meals per day instead of one